TimTyger/TimTyger/README.md

 - 👋 Hi, I am Timothy Adebo
-- 👀 I’m interested in builing software solutions
-- 🌱 I’m currently learning flutter to help me develop mobile solutions
-- 💞️ I'm open to collaboration for projects involving c#/asp.net mvc -📫 You can reach me on adebortimothy@gmail.com
+- 💞️ I'm open to collaboration for projects involving c#/asp.net mvc and flutter -📫 You can reach me on adebortimothy@gmail.com

 <!---